cwverica/groundscore/README.md

 2. Ability for user to set the year range for the crime data search.

-3. Crime per capita: incorporating population into the data, which will give a more relative picture.
+3. Incorporating population into the data, which will give a more relative picture (crime per capita).

 4. Being able to select multiple locations, and do side-by-side comparisons of their data (crime per capita would be most useful here).

+That which might take the project well beyond it's initial scope:

 5. Incorporating public services data: proximity to hospitals, schools, parks, etc.